Does Renters Insurance Cover Fire Damage?

 Updated

-Note that you'll still be covered under renters insurance for fire caused by something that isn't a named peril.
+Yes, you'll still be covered under renters insurance for a fire caused by another disaster like a lightning strike or something that isn't a named peril.
 One example is if there's a flood that somehow causes a fire.
+While floods aren't a covered peril, a fire that results from a flood would be covered.
+For example, imagine a flood knocked over a telephone pole onto your building, and the sparks led to a fire that began on your roof and spread throughout the home.

 The other half of renters insurance is liability coverage, which also applies when there's fire damage.
 Let's say you accidentally burn someone or their belongings.
 Maybe you left a candle lit in your apartment and started a small fire.

-If for some reason your landlord's insurer comes after you for damages, your renters insurance company should assist you in handling the situation.
+Another common exclusion is if the fire damages your unit's structure or dwelling, including the walls, flooring, or installations.
+These are losses your landlord will be responsible for under their landlord insurance.
+If, for some reason, your landlord's insurer comes after you for damages, your renters insurance company should assist you in handling the situation.

 renters